dhernandez0/stixels/README.md

 Also, for convinience, the actual rows are rows-1-given_row.

-In order to generate an image for this format, use the project ...
-(TODO: upload this project).
+In order to generate an image for this format, use [this](https://github.com/dhernandez0/show_stixels/)

 ## Related Publications